Have you signed up to drive for Uber yet? Click here to sign up to drive for Uber

 Even if you’re posting in a private Facebook group, just assume that anyone could read what you write.
 Now that doesn’t mean you should censor what you say, but just understand that businesses don’t like having negative things said about them.

 — Christopher J. Ortiz (@ChrisJOrtiz) October 16, 2014

 Obviously it’s ridiculous for a driver to be deactivated over a tweet and I doubt Uber would ever do this again, but if you really are causing a lot of trouble for a company on social media, that could affect their image and, in turn, your status with the company.

-The Ones That Make Sense to Me But Not Other Drivers
+The Reasons that Make Sense to Me But Not Other Drivers

 Hopefully that title isn’t too confusing, but these are all situations that drivers have been deactivated for but the drivers were not aware that this was against Uber’s policy.